 The 10 Best Motorcycle Jackets

 This wiki has been updated 43 times since it was first published in March of 2015.
 Let's face it: half the reason men ride motorcycles is because of how cool they look in biker jackets.
 The selections on this list will ensure that everyone turns to look when you walk in the room— and that you'll keep your skin if some jerk doesn't check before changing lanes.
 We've ranked the best the market has to offer by their protectiveness, comfort, visibility, and, yes, their style.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes